 The Biggest, Yet Smallest, Surprise Of My Life

 Of all of my Geocache adventures, the first one I ever went on was my favorite.
 Even though it was several years ago, I still remember the experience as if it was yesterday.
-My dad had planned a family trip to Nova Scotia.
-I remember my older sister Abby and I being really excited about it, but not being very thrilled about the hike that my dad wanted us to go on.
+My dad had planned a family trip to Nova Scotia to visit my Grandma Ellen in the hospital as she was suffering breast cancer.
+Anyways, I remember my older sister Abby and I being really excited about the whole trip in general, but not being very thrilled about the looong hike that my dad wanted us to go on.

 We repeatedly told him that there was no way we were going, but then dad told us that the whole point of the trek was to go find a Geocache.
 We didn’t know much about it, but the idea of finding a hidden treasure did sound like fun.